Frequently Asked Questions

 What types of projects need to be submitted to the ARB?

-Any project that relates to an exterior change to a homeowner’s property must be submitted in advance to the ARB for review and approval.
-This includes the installation of a deck, fence, landscaping, patio, or swimming pool.
+Any project that relates to an “exterior” of a homeowner’s property must be submitted in advance to the ARB for review and approval.
+This includes siding, painting, landscaping, decks, fences, patios, and swimming pools.

 Exterior painting and re-siding work must be approved.
 However, repainting a home in the same color or re-siding a home in the same color and type of material do not require ARB review.

-The ARB project request form may be found on the Architectural Review Board Info & Forms page.
+The ARB Project Request Form may be found on the Architectural Review Board Info & Forms page of the website.
 A homeowner may also contact KMC to have the form mailed to them via USPS.

 ARB Standards and ARB Procedures are posted on the HOA website.